Dancer in a Café: Paul Poiret, Isadora Duncan and the art world

 The sculptor Emile-Antoine Bourdelle had met Isadora in 1903 at Auguste Rodin's picnic, and in 1909 he saw her dance on stage.
-The 'nymph' who had been persuaded to take off her skirt and dance on the grass in her muslin petticoat had become a beautiful muse.
-Bourdelle had previously been asked to decorate the facade of the planned Théâtre des Champs-Élysées.
+Bourdelle had previously been asked to decorate the façade of the planned Théâtre des Champs-Élysées.
 When he saw her he realized that Isadora was his muse: "To me it seemed that there, through her, was animated an ineffable frieze wherein divine frescoes slowly became human realities.
 Each leap, each attitude of the great artist remains in my memory like flashes of lightning."
 Bourdelle would return from the theatre and sketch for hours.
 His images of Isadora are the most varied, for they convey not only Isadora but the vast range of emotions she embodied.

 By 1912 Isadora had become an icon for artists in Paris.
 Many had first seen her in 1903 when she had gone to the Ecole des Beaux-Arts and distributed complimentary tickets to students.
 The artist Dunoyer de Segonzac published his first Isadora portfolio in 1910, with a preface in verse by the poet Fernand Divoire.
 At this time, Dunoyer de Segonzac and Metzinger were both teachers at the Académie de La Palette, 104 Bd de Clichy, Paris 18ème, along with Henri Le Fauconnier.

 Metzinger's interest in fashion was mirrored by Poiret's interest in modern art.
 On 18 November 1925 works from the art collection of Paul Poiret were exhibited and sold at a public auction in Paris.
 Artists in his collection included Derain, van Dongen, Dufresne, Dufy, de La Fresnaye, Othon Friesz, Matisse, Modigliani (Portrait de Max Jacob), Picabia, Picasso, Rouault and Dunoyer de Segonzac.

 Though it is unclear whether Metzinger attended these parties it would be very unlikely that he and a selected few of his fellow Cubists did not—considering the celebrity status he enjoyed at the forefront of the avant-garde.
 Three months after La fête de Bacchus Metzinger exhibited Dancer in a café at the Salon d'Automne, held in Paris at the Grand Palais from 1 October to 8 November 1912.